Your basket is currently empty!

 This may involve helping individuals move around safely, supporting them while walking or transferring from one place to another.

-Additionally, maintaining a safe is essential to prevent accidents or injuries that may occur due to confusion or disorientation.
+Additionally, maintaining a safe environment is essential to prevent accidents or injuries that may occur due to confusion or disorientation.

 Carers must ensure that living spaces are free from hazards such as clutter or loose rugs that could cause falls.